Web Content Management Systems Vs. Content Marketing Platforms

 Distinguishing WCM from CMP

 The first step toward identifying which is the right fit for your organization and when?
 Determine the differences between the two technologies.
-“The difference between the two is that a content management system, such as WordPress, is more general in use, while a Content Marketing Platform, such as Mintent, is more specialized: it is used for producing, reviewing and publishing content only,” said Carsten Schaefer, founder and CEO at crowdy.ai.
+“The difference between the two is that a content management system, such as WordPress, is more general in use, while a Content Marketing Platform, such as Mintent, is more specialized,” said Carsten Schaefer, founder and CEO at crowdy.ai.

 Curata defines a Content Marketing Platform as a software solution that “enables marketers to drive awareness, leads and revenue from content.”
 It allows for a “data-driven, scalable, and multi-channel approach” across strategy, production, distribution and analytics.
 Curata officials also said content marketing platforms are different from marketing automation platforms in that unlike CMPs, marketing automation platforms do not focus on content.
 They help brands generate automated, repetitive marketing actions.